sajibsrs/notes-on-dsa/algorithms/sorting/bubble-sort.md

 |      40      |      1560       |     1600      |
 |      50      |      2450       |     2500      |

-As we can see from the growth table the growth of steps as number of data N increases.
-It's approximately by N<sup>2</sup> for N data.
+For N amount of data step increment is approximately N<sup>2</sup>.
 So, we can say the bubble sort algorithm has efficiency or time complexity of N<sup>2</sup>.